 b) To approve dissolution, merger, or the sale, pledge or transfer of all or substantially all of the corporation’s assets;

-c) To elect, appoint or remove directors, or fill vacancies on the Executive Board or on any committees of the Executive Board; and
+c) To elect, appoint or remove Officers, or fill vacancies on the Executive Board or on any committees of the Executive Board; and

-14. Compensation of Executive Board Directors, Advisory Board Members and Committee Members.
-Executive Board Directors, Advisory Board Members and/or committee members shall not be compensated for their service except for reimbursement of reasonable expenses expended on behalf of or in service to the Corporation and which have been approved in advance by the President or the Executive Board.
+14. Compensation of Executive Board Officers, Advisory Board Members and Committee Members.
+Executive Board Officers, Advisory Board Members and/or committee members shall not be compensated for their service except for reimbursement of reasonable expenses expended on behalf of or in service to the Corporation and which have been approved in advance by the President or the Executive Board, and only as allowed by law.

 ARTICLE IV - Officers

 1. Officers.
-The officers of the Corporation (who shall also be Directors on the Executive Board) shall consist of the President, Vice-President, Treasurer, Secretary, and such subordinate officers as the Executive Board may appoint or authorize the President to appoint.
-Any two or more offices may be held by the same person, but no officer may act in more than one capacity where action of two or more officers is required.
+The Officers of the Corporation shall consist of the Immediate Past President, President, Vice-President, Treasurer, Secretary, Member at Large, and such subordinate officers as the Executive Board may appoint or authorize the President to appoint.
+Any two or more offices may be held by the same person, but no Officer may act in more than one capacity where action of two or more Officers is required.
+All Officers shall be chosen from the existing Advisory Board.

 3. Resignation.
 An Officer may resign at any time by communicating such officer’s resignation to the Corporation.
 A resignation is effective when it is communicated, unless it specifies in writing a later effective date.
 If a resignation is made effective at a later date and the Corporation accepts the future effective date, the Executive Board, with the assent of the Advisory Board, may fill the pending vacancy before the effective date if the Executive Board provides that the successor does not take office until the effective date.